 To operate the gunwale mount fresh water system, the water pressure switch located on the accessory switch panel must be in the "on" position.
 Swing the faucet out from the recess to an accessible position.
 The water flow is controlled by the small white knob at one end of the recess.
-The faucet should be stored in the recess when not in use to prevent damage.
+Store faucet in the recess to prevent damage.